jjlong150/ExcelToGraphviz/docs/info/README.md

 # Info Worksheet

-## The `Info` Worksheet
+## The `info` Worksheet

-The `Info` worksheet is reached from the `Help` section of the [Launchpad](../launchpad/) ribbon tab.
+The `info` worksheet is reached from the `Help` section of the [Launchpad](../launchpad/) ribbon tab.

 ![](./launchpad-ribbon-tab-info-button.png)

-The `Info` worksheet provides information about the spreadsheet, the internal technology incorporated into the tool, and the associated Open Source licenses and [acknowledgements](../acknowledge/) required to reuse the Open Source components in a license-compliant manner.
+The `info` worksheet provides information about the spreadsheet, the internal technology incorporated into the tool, and the associated Open Source licenses and [acknowledgements](../acknowledge/) required to reuse the Open Source components in a license-compliant manner.

 ![](./info-worksheet.png)